Blast Furnace Irregularities during Operation

-For a stable and efficient operation of a blast furnace, smooth and uniform movement of burden materials downward and movement of furnace gases in the upward direction is very important.
-To ensure this a lot of work has been done in the recent past.
-This includes improvement in the characteristics of the burden materials, improvement in the furnace charging system, adequate automation of the furnace operation to eliminate human errors and improvement in the furnace operating procedures.
-In spite of these improvements, the blast furnace does not run as smoothly as one is led to believe.
-Furnace upsets are not as frequent as they were in earlier years but irregularities still do occur.
-These irregularities are the main concern for a blast furnace operator and often need quick thinking and timely good judgment on the part of the operator to prevent serious trouble.
-The major irregularities in the blast furnace operation are described below.
+Smooth and uniform movement of burden materials downward and movement of furnace gases in the upward direction is very important for a stable and efficient operation of the blast furnace (BF).
+For ensuring this, a lot of work has been carried out in the recent past.
+This includes (i) improvement in the characteristics of the burden materials, (ii) improvement in the furnace charging system, (iii) improvement in the BF cooling system, (iv) adequate automation and control of the BF operation to eliminate human errors, and (v) improvement in the furnace operating procedures.
+In spite these improvements, BF does not always run as smoothly as the casual observer can be led to believe and irregularities during the operation do occur.
+However, the furnace irregularities are not as frequent as they were in former years, but still the upsets in the BF operations are there which cause considerable concern and frequently need quick thinking and the use of good judgement and skill as well as timely corrective actions on the part of the operator to prevent serious trouble.

 Furnace hanging and slipping

 Hanging is the phenomenon in the BF which takes place, when the burden materials charged at the top of the BF do not move continuously towards the hearth of the furnace.
 Hanging originates when the burden, on its way down, meets a very high resistance resulting into the stoppage of the movement of the burden.
 Hanging takes place due to the bridging of the burden materials in the stack of the furnace.
 When it occurs, the material below the hang continues to move downward, forming a space which is void of solid material but filled with hot gas at very high pressure.
 This space continues to grow until the hang finally collapses.